 The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

-What is Muiraquitã?
+What is the Muiraquitã?

 The Muiraquitã is a small sculpted object, most often made of clay, worn as a pendant or kept on one's person.

-It is neither a decorative piece of jewelry, nor a religious object in the Western sense.
+It is neither a decorative piece of jewelry nor a religious object in the Western sense.

 The Muiraquitã is a relational object.

-Clay: strength, stability and protection
+Clay: strength, stability, and protection

 • resistance;